Today’s workplace is experiencing a shift. Employee recognition is no longer a nice to have, but a firm need to have.

 But these more traditional staff appreciation ideas are starting to be seen as inauthentic and somewhat boring.

-The right kind of employee recognition activities and programs can boost productivity, increase employee motivation and collaboration, and help you retain top talent.
+The right kind of employee recognition activities and programs can boost productivity, increase employee morale and collaboration, and help you retain top talent.

 However, according to our 2019 Employee Engagement Report, just a quarter of employees feel highly valued at work.
-What’s more only one in three people feel they were well-recognized the last time they went the extra mile at work.
+What’s more, only one in three people feel they were properly recognized the last time they went the extra mile and did good work.

 - Types of Employee Recognition

 - Take Employee Recognition to the Next Level

 Surveys have shown that 69% of employees say they would work harder if their efforts were better recognized.
 The best employee recognition programs address employee wants and needs and align with company values.
 In turn, they can have a positive impact on your organization’s bottom line.